sourcegraph/about/content/blogposts/2024/gp-enhancing-openrct2-performance-a-journey-cody-simd.md

     url: https://github.com/janisozaur

 publishDate: 2024-04-25T10:00-07:00
 description: "Learn how Michał Janiszewski used SIMD to optimize the OpenRCT2 project.
-With the help of Cody, Michał was able to achieve a 5% performance improvement."
+With the help of Cody, Michał was able to achieve a significant performance improvement."
 tags: [blog, guest-post]
 slug: "enhancing-openrct2-performance-a-journey-cody-simd"
 published: true